-In your PhD journey, you may have seen it all—the late nights, the tears, the frustration!
-Although completing your PhD thesis is an accomplishment in itself, defending it is the most awaited momentous event.
-While preparing to defend the thesis becomes priority, PhD students often neglect the importance of choosing the right external examiner.
-In this article, we shall discuss why is it important to choose your PhD external examiner wisely and top 5 tips on how to do so.
+In your PhD journey, you may have seen it all—late nights, tears, frustration!
+Although completing your PhD thesis is an accomplishment in itself, defending it is a momentous event.
+When preparing to defend their thesis becomes a priority, PhD students often neglect the importance of choosing the right external examiner.
+In this article, we shall discuss why it is important to choose your PhD external examiner wisely and also share the top 5 tips on how to do so.

-Why is Choosing Right Examiner an Important Aspect?
+Why is Choosing the Right Examiner an Important Aspect?

-If we are to be inspired by Socrates, we could unhesitatingly say that “an unexamined thesis is not worth writing”.
-As thesis examination is an object of study, the selection of your examiner must be done scrupulously.
-Hence, what stands between you and the hallowed status of “Dr.” is the thesis defense.
+If we are to be inspired by Socrates, we could unhesitatingly say “an unexamined thesis is not worth writing”.
+Therefore, considering that thesis examination is an object of study, the selection of your examiner must be done scrupulously.
+Hence, what stands between you and the hallowed status of “Doctor” is the thesis defense.
 A PhD student cannot directly select an external examiner.
-However, you can suggest them to the academic unit.
-As you have been immersed in the study for years you know the intricacies of the research and who would be suitable for judging the same.
-You can do all you want to defend your thesis in the best possible way but would stay back fruitless if you do so in front of wrong examiners.
+However, you can suggest examiners to the academic unit.
+As you have been involved in the study for years, you know the intricacies of the research and who would be suitable for judging the same.
+You can do all you want to defend your thesis in the best possible way but it would stay fruitless if you do so in front of the wrong examiners.

 What Happens When You Do Not Choose the Right Examiner?

-As the PhD examination process goes, the examiners take anywhere between two to four weeks to read your submitted thesis and accept it for defense.
+As part of the PhD examination process, examiners take anywhere between two to four weeks to read your submitted thesis and accept it for defense.
 The countless hours you’ve put into conducting research and completing your thesis cannot be undermined by a poor choice of external examiners.

 Tips to Consider While Selecting Your Examiner